SiriusXM Progress

-SiriusXM Progress is located at channel 127 on Sirius XM Radio and carries a progressive talk radio format.
-The channel is programmed by Don Wicklin.
+SiriusXM Progress is a channel on the SiriusXM Radio service (channel 127) broadcasting a progressive talk radio format.

+SiriusXM Progress was formed from two separate services.
+Sirius was the first to launch a left-leaning channel, with Sirius Left debuting in February 2003.
+XM followed with America Left on March 31, 2004, which was known as Air America Radio from 2005 to 2008 under a programming partnership with the liberal talk network.
+Though Sirius and XM merged in 2008, each service continued broadcasting its own lineup, with the other available to internet subscribers.
+America Left and Sirius Left merged as SiriusXM Left in 2011 and adopted its present name in 2013.

+Sirius: Sirius Left

+Of the two satellite radio services in the United States, Sirius Satellite Radio was the first to introduce a channel specifically for left-oriented progressive talk.
+Its Sirius Left began broadcasting February 3, 2003, as part of a major overhaul of programming that saw the creation of left- and right-specific talk channels.
+Hosts included Peter Werbe, David Horowitz, and John McMullen.
+Air America Radio programming was added to the lineup in 2004.

-America Left (2004–2005)
+XM: America Left and Air America Radio

-Channel 167 originally started out as America Left, a channel dedicated to progressive talk radio to complement the reformatted XM 166, America Right.
-It launched on March 31, 2004, and the lineup included hosts like Ed Schultz, Randi Rhodes, Al Franken, Marty Kaplan, Janeane Garofalo, Alan Colmes, Lizz Winstead and Chuck D. At the time, both Sirius and XM had centrist/progressive talk channels featuring talent from Air America Radio.
-The lineup was constant for over a year.
-One complaint often voiced was that two afternoon drive hosts, Ed Schultz and Randi Rhodes, each had an hour of their shows cut off to keep both shows on and live.
+On March 31, 2004, XM Satellite Radio debuted America Left as part of a non-exclusive deal with Air America Radio.
+The lineup of Air America programs carried included Al Franken, Janeane Garofalo, Chuck D, and Robert F. Kennedy Jr.

 On April 11, 2005, XM and Air America announced that XM would become the exclusive satellite radio provider of the network, excluding Air America Syndication, beginning in May 2005.
 This forced Sirius to rid itself of all Air America Radio network programming.
-XM167's lineup didn't make any immediate lineup changes, but it did rebrand itself using the Air America name.
-Non-AAR hosts Ed Schultz and Alan Colmes remained on the channel.
+Though America Left was renamed to Air America Radio, non-AAR hosts Ed Schultz and Alan Colmes remained on the channel.

-Air America Radio (2005–2008)

-America Left took on its new name, Air America Radio, to boast the fact that XM was the exclusive provider.
 No lineup changes were made until September 2005, when Ed Schultz was moved over to Clear Channel's advice talker, Ask! on 165.
 This allowed Randi Rhodes to broadcast her entire show every afternoon.
 At the end of the year, Alan Colmes also made the move to the new Fox News Talk, a channel owned and operated by Fox News Radio.
 For the first time, Air America Radio on XM was now 100% Air America content on weekdays.
 A Best of Stephanie Miller segment was carried on Sunday mornings.

 There were lineup changes occurring across the Air America Network that were reflected onto XM 167, such as Mike Malloy and Janeane Garofalo's departures, the end of Morning Sedition, and the hiring of The Young Turks.
 Some questioned the financial state of the network and whether or not XM was wise in paying for the exclusive rights to satellite broadcasting.
 More information on Air America's company state can be found in its article, including the company's bankruptcy and sale.